-Pluto's entire moon system is believed to have formed by a collision between the dwarf planet and another planet-sized body early in the history of the solar system.
+Pluto's moon system is believed to have formed by a collision between the dwarf planet and another planet-sized body early in the history of the solar system.
 The smashup flung material that coalesced into the family of satellites observed around Pluto.

 "The moons form a series of neatly nested orbits, a bit like Russian dolls," said team lead Mark Showalter of the SETI Institute in Mountain View, Calif.